vuejs/v2.vuejs.org/source/guide/index.md

 </div>
 ```

 This simple mechanism enables declarative reuse and composition of Vue instances in a fashion similar to [Web Components](http://www.w3.org/TR/components-intro/), without the need for latest browsers or heavy polyfills.
 By breaking an application into smaller components, the result is a highly decoupled and maintainable codebase.
-For more details, see [Composing Vue Instances](/guide/composition.html).
+For more details, see [Component System](/guide/components.html).

 ## A Quick Example